mozilla/extension-workshop/src/content/documentation/publish/add-on-policies.md

 While any code, method or practice in a submitted add-on is subject to review and rejection, the following requirements are of particular importance:

-- Add-ons must only request those permissions that are necessary for function
+- Add-ons must only request those permissions that are necessary for function.
-- Add-ons must be self-contained and not load remote code for execution
+- Add-ons must be self-contained and not load remote code for execution.
 - Add-ons must not load or redirect to a remote new tab page.
 The new tab page must be contained within the add-on.
+- Add-ons must not relax web page security headers, such as the Content Security Policy.
-- Add-ons must use encrypted channels for sending sensitive user data
+- Add-ons must use encryption when transporting data remotely.
-- Add-ons should avoid including duplicate or unnecessary files
+- Add-ons should avoid including redundant code or files.
-- Add-on code must be written in a way that is reviewable and understandable.
-Reviewers may ask you to refactor parts of the code if it is not reviewable.
 - Add-ons must not negatively impact the performance or stability of Firefox.
 - Only release versions of third-party libraries and/or frameworks may be included with an add-on.
 Modifications to these libraries/frameworks are not permitted.
-- Please read our [third party library guidelines](/documentation/publish/third-party-library-usage/) to avoid unexpected rejections.
+Please read our [third party library guidelines](/documentation/publish/third-party-library-usage/) to avoid unexpected rejections.

 {% endcapture %}
 {% include modules/one-column.liquid